opendatatrentino/semtext/docs/README.md

 #### Maven dependency

-SemText Jackson is available on Maven Central.
+SemText is available on Maven Central.
 To use it, put this in the dependencies section of your _pom.xml_:

 ```